sabareeswarans11/montocarlo-ol-circlearea/README.md

 # montocarlo-ol-circlearea

-A library for Area of overlapped region between 2 Circle will be calculated using MontoCarlo method (Random Points)
+A library for Area calculator of overlapped region between 2 Circle using MontoCarlo method (Random Points)

 ### Installation
 ```